bskaplou/qmk_companion_app/README.md

 Companion applicaton should work only with keyboards with firmware compiled with module companion_hid from here https://github.com/bskaplou/qmk_modules

+## MacOSX

+Configuration might be updated in file $HOME/Library/Preferences/QmkLayoutWidget/configuration.json after the first launch.

+## Linux

+On linux it's necessary to set suitable permissions on /dev/hidraw device possibly with udev as described here https://get.vial.today/manual/linux-udev.html

+Configuration might be updated in file $HOME/.config/QmkLayoutWidget/configuration.json which is created on first launch.

 # Current layer and caps_word indication

 On startup application connects to keyboard and subscribes to layer-change events, as soon as application receives an event from keyboard it updates icon in system tray.